 GAO is dedicated to obtaining and disseminating information relating to energy and environmental public policy.
 A key component of being able to fulfill this mission and educate the public about these duties is access to information that articulates what obligations exist for senior government officials. has both the intent and the ability to convey any information obtained through this request to the public.
-Government Accountability & Oversight publishes its findings regularly through the organization's websites, govoversight.org and climatelitigationwatch.org.
-This work is frequently cited in newspapers and trade and political publications.
-GAO intends to publish information from requested records on its website, distribute the records and expert analysis to its followers through social media platforms.
+GAO publishes its findings regularly through the organization's website, https://govoversight.org.
+This work also is frequently cited in newspapers and trade and political publications.2